Tim Dedopulos

-Tim Dedopulos is a British-born writer, game designer and editor of mixed English and Greek heritage.
+Tim Dedopulos is a British-born writer, game designer and editor.
 His published material covers a wide range of areas—novels, short-stories, game supplements/strategy guides, direct mail self-help booklets, light popular culture books, and more serious non-fiction works on a variety of subjects.

+Early life

+Dedopulos was born in Winchester, Hampshire, England.
+He is of England and Greek heritage.

-Career history
+Career

-Dedopulos was born in Winchester, Hants.
-He writes professionally, often in conjunction with more traditional editorial day jobs.
+Dedopulos writes professionally, often in conjunction with more traditional editorial day jobs.
 Early in 1995, he joined the Glasgow office of Seattle games giant Wizards of the Coast to work on their dystopian future-horror game SLA Industries.
-The game line was dropped just before Christmas that same year, and after a period of freelance work, he moved to London publisher Carlton Books, where he worked as Executive Editor.
+The game line was dropped just before Christmas that same year, and after a period of freelance work, he moved to London publisher Carlton Books, where he worked as the executive editor.

 In 1998, Wizards of the Coast gave all rights to SLA Industries back to the original creator, Dave Allsop.
-Allsop and original SLA designer/co-writer Jared Earle invited Dedopulos to join them in reforming the original company that had produced the game, Nightfall Games.
-Dedopulos worked as de facto Managing Editor of Nightfall until the company's publishing partner, Hogshead Publishing, closed its operations in 2003.
+Allsop and original SLA designer and co-writer Jared Earle invited Dedopulos to join them in reforming the original company that had produced the game, Nightfall Games.
+Dedopulos worked as de facto managing editor of Nightfall until the company's publishing partner, Hogshead Publishing, closed its operations in 2003.
 He has been writing and freelancing since then.

 In 2011 he devised The Great Global Treasure Hunt on Google Earth, a book and online based treasure hunt that uses complicated clues in the associated book, online social media and Google Earth to find a hidden treasure.